 "feedID": ObjectId("523b1153a2aa6a3233a913f8") }

-Take a note of the feedID; it has the same ObjectId type and the value of the _id as the earlier feed entry document for the Reuters feed.
+Please take note of the feedID; it has the same ObjectId type and the value of the _id as the earlier feed entry document for the Reuters feed.
 This offers a referential model, so you can query the feed collection on the same ID value to return the Reuters document.

-Tracking the user
+Tracking the User

 Here is an example document for keeping track of users: